WiaN09/Citi/Automation/README.md

 7. Logger has been implemented.
 8. Data Driven with Data Tables, Excel and Regular Expressions.
 9. Multiple feature files with multiple scenarios
-8. Gestures like clicking, scrolling, entering text, checkboxes, switching context, slider, alert boxes, drag n drop have been implemented.
+10. Gestures like clicking, scrolling, entering text, checkboxes, switching context, slider, alert boxes, drag n drop have been implemented.
+11. Reporting has been implemented through webpages.